Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Blue single quantum well

 Fig.~\ref{fig_pin_rho}(b) also show the values of $\rho$ in the absence of disorder (i.e. solving a one-dimensional Schrodinger equation along $z$, with the QW potential averaged in the ($xy$) plane).
 These display the usual step-like shape corresponding to discrete energy levels.
 Disorder has two effects: it smears out the step-like behavior, and gives rise to Urbach tails.

 Fig.~\ref{fig_pin_rho}(c) show the in-plane radius of the wavefunctions (defined as $\sqrt{\left< \psi | r^2 | \psi_h \right>}$, with $r$ the distance from the wavefunction maximum).
-Holes have a small radius $\sim$~1~nm at low energy in the Urbach tail, and a large radius (8~nm, limited by the simulation domain size) at high energy.
+Holes have a small radius $\sim$~1~nm at low energy in the Urbach tail, corresponding to localization in a single minimum of the potential.
+At higher energy, the radius remains finite but grows exponentially with energy (saturating quickly at a value of 8~nm, limited by the simulation domain size): this is a manifestation of Anderson localization of high-energy states \cite{Anderson79}.
+For practical purposes, we will consider these states as delocalized.
 The energy where the radius reaches around 2~nm ($E\sim -0.5$~eV) corresponds to hole states that spread over more than one localization domain, and therefore indicates the mobility edge -- this also corresponds to the knee in the hole DOS.
 Regarding electrons, even low-energy states are loosely confined with a radius of a few nm.

 Fig.~\ref{fig_pin_rhoo} shows the joint density of states $\rho_J$.
 It displays a pronounced Urbach tail, similar to that of the holes ($E_u$~=~17~meV).
-This is expected, as $\rho_J$ is roughly the convolution product of $\rho_e$ and $\rho_h$, and its exponential tail is dominated by the strong tail of $\rho_h$. $\rho_J$ is also shown in the absence of disorder, displaying the same step-like behavior as $\rho_{e,h}$.
+This is expected, as $\rho_J$ is roughly the convolution product of $\rho_e$ and $\rho_h$, and its exponential tail is dominated by the strong tail of $\rho_h$.
+To illustrate this, $\rho_J$ is also shown in a calculation when disorder is included for holes but not electrons: this barely affects the Urbach tail (by less than 1 meV).
+Finally, $\rho_J$ is also shown in the absence of disorder, displaying the same step-like behavior as $\rho_{e,h}$.
 The absolute value of $\rho_J$ is low (a fraction of $\rho^*$) even above the Urbach tail.
 This is because the field-induced separation of electron and hole wavefunctions along $z$ suppresses the oscillator strength -- a pronounced effect in this sample with a rather thick QW.

 In analogy with $\rho_h$, we can define an optical mobility edge from the knee of $\rho_o$, at an energy $E=2.5$~eV.
 Below this edge, optical transitions are mostly due to localized hole states.